 - Place each sample in the oven.

 - After three days, take out each board and record the weight.
-Each successive day, record the weight until it ceases to drop significantly, per ASTM D 4442-92 section 5.4.5 (“Assume that the endpoint has been reached when the mass loss in a 3-h interval is equal to or less than twice the selected balance sensitivity.
-For example, with a 10-g (oven-dry) specimen, the balance sensitivity for 0.01% MC precision is 0.1 mg (see 5.1.2), therefore, dry to 0.2 mg or less mass loss in a 3-h period.”).
+Each successive day, record the weight until it ceases to drop significantly, per ASTM D 4442-92 section 5.4.5 (Assume that the endpoint has been reached when the mass loss is equal to or less than twice the selected balance sensitivity.
+For example, with a 10-g (oven-dry) specimen, the balance sensitivity for 0.01% MC precision is 0.1 mg (see 5.1.2), therefore, dry to 0.2 mg or less mass loss).

 Taking moisture content readings of wood